Vinyldude8896/ReadMe-Generator/generatedfiles/readme.md

 - [Questions](#questions)

 ## Installation
-  no install needed - use live web app
+  No installation needed.
+Just use the live web app.

 ## Contribution
-  none
+  This was a group project

 ## Testing
-  test multiple city searches
+  test multiple search criteria

 ## Github
 Vinyldude8896